isarkar/1-off-snippets/print-punctuated-number.md

 **Required output:** A string representing the input integer, with the sign and with commas separating the thousands.

-_e.g._, given an input of -1234, the output will be a string "-1,234".
+_e.g._, given an input of `-1234`, the output will be a string `"-1,234"`.
-For a positive number, there's no need to output the "+".
+For a positive number, there's no need to output the `"+"`.

 Assumptions:
 ------------
-1. You can make any assumptions about the width of the input integer (int32, int64, anything that you wish).
+1. You can make any assumptions about the width of the input integer (`int32`, `int64`, anything that you wish).
-2. Use any programmable language that you are comfortable with.
+2. Use any programming language that you are comfortable with.
-3. The object of the exercise is to make sure you can explain the algorithm you are using to solve the problem -- so, just picking an existing library function to do the conversion is not an acceptable answer.
+3. The objective here is to make sure that you can explain the algorithm you are using to solve the problem -- so, just picking an existing library function to do the conversion (either the entire conversion, or a major part of it) is not an acceptable answer.
 4. A few unit tests to exercise your code is an added bonus.